M-Vivio/M-Vivio.github.io/readme.txt

-this website uses a template that I have created, more examples of this template at work can be seen at atriumrats.com

-all fonts have links within the folders
+all fonts have credit links within the folders, and do not violate copyright the js folder contains imported animated elements, credit is cited